WHAT IS ENDIVE?

 So Special...It's Grown Twice

-Endive is one of the most difficult vegetables in the world to grow, requiring a two-step process before it is ready to be enjoyed.
-The first growth takes about 150 days in the field, where the chicory plant grows from seed into a deep root.
-At harvest, tops of the leafy chicory plant are cut off, roots dug up, and placed in cold storage, where they enter a dormancy period.
-As demand necessitates, roots are removed from cold storage for their second growth, which takes 28 days in dark, cool, and humid forcing rooms, similar to mushroom growing.
-This control over the initiation of this process allows us to produce endive year-round.
+Endive is one of the most difficult vegetables in the world to grow, requiring a two-step growing process before it is ready to be enjoyed.
+The first growth takes about 150 days in the field, where the chicory grows from seed into a leafy green plant with a deep tap root.
+At harvest, tops of the leafy chicory plant are cut off, the roots dug up, and then placed in cold storage where they enter a dormancy period.
+As demand necessitates, roots are removed from cold storage for their second growth, which takes 28 days in dark, cool, humid forcing rooms, similar to a mushroom growing facility.
+The control over the initiation of this second growing process allows for the year-round production of endive.